 - Potatoes: Chicken and potatoes are a classic match.
 Mashed potatoes, roasted potatoes (or sweet potatoes), even a potato hash.
 Even better, the leftover chicken juices will taste wonderful when poured over the potatoes!
 To prepare a one-pan dish, check out this recipe for roasted chicken thighs and potatoes.

 - Grains: Serve the chicken thighs with plain brown rice or quinoa – or your favorite flavored dish.
-For example, this black bean quinoa casserole, spinach artichoke quinoa casserole, Tex Mex rice, and beans with zucchini, For a lower carb option, ditch the rice for cauliflower rice instead – like this cheesy cauliflower rice.
+For example, this black bean quinoa casserole, spinach artichoke quinoa casserole, Tex Mex rice, and beans with zucchini, For a lower carb option, ditch the rice for cauliflower rice instead.

 - Veggies: One of the easiest ways to add veggies with your baked chicken, is to use baked veggies; like these garlic green beans, roasted asparagus, or roasted cauliflower.
 In a hurry?
 Try these Instant Pot steamed vegetables.

 - Salad: On days when it’s warmer (or for the chicken leftovers), pairing with a green salad is refreshing and nutritious!
-I love eating with Ukrainian cucumber and tomato salad, spinach salad, lemony kale salad, or even brussel sprout salad.
+I love eating with spinach salad or lemony kale salad.

 In the top photo, I’ve even paired this garlic chicken with cauliflower risotto and it was amazing!